-Much of Hamouria's population has fled and and almost half of the current residents are from elsewhere.
-Water and electricity have been unavailable since June 2016.
+Water and electricity have been unavailable there since June 2016.

-Saqba , which has avoided the high levels of destruction suffered by neighbouring areas, has also come under sustained attack in February and March.
+Saqba, which had avoided the high levels of destruction suffered by neighbouring areas, also came under sustained attack in February and March.

 By December, 27% of its buildings had been either damaged or destroyed.
 That figure is likely to have increased.

-More than half the population is made up of people who have fled other areas.
+More than half of its population was made up of people who had fled other areas.

-Kafr Batna , where 21% of buildings had been damaged or destroyed by December, has been attacked again by government warplanes in the latest round of bombings.
+Kafr Batna, where 21% of buildings had been damaged or destroyed by December, was attacked repeatedly by government warplanes in the latest round of bombings.

 Douma - the biggest town in the district - was not included in the UN's damage assessments in December.
-However, it has been hit badly in the latest round of air and artillery strikes.
+However, it was hit badly in the latest round of air and artillery strikes.

 Basema Abdullah, a widow huddled in a basement with her four children, told Reuters: "We are in desperate need for your prayers."

-Satellite imagery of Al-Biruni University Hospital, near Douma, appears to show a roadblock on a nearby highway.
+Satellite imagery of Al-Biruni University Hospital, near Douma, appeared to show a roadblock on a nearby highway.

-McKenzie Intelligence Services analysts say it suggests the hospital is only accessible by areas still loyal to the government.
+McKenzie Intelligence Services analysts said it suggested the hospital was only accessible by areas still loyal to the government.

 Roadblock at Al-Biruni University Hospital, near Douma

-Satellite images also show a trench network has been constructed in Harasta, south west of Douma, next to a military barracks.
+Satellite images also showed a trench network has been constructed in Harasta, south west of Douma, next to a military barracks.

-Analysts say the trenches are likely occupied by rebel fighters, given their location, and would allow them to move around the area without being hit by shrapnel and out of the sight of observers who could call in artillery or air strikes.
+Analysts said the trenches were likely occupied by rebel fighters, given their location, and would allow them to move around the area without being hit by shrapnel and out of the sight of observers who could call in artillery or air strikes.

-Aid workers have described how thousands of families are now living in underground basements and shelters - many without water, sanitation or ventilation systems, making children vulnerable to the spread of disease.
+The intense government bombardment forced families to live in underground basements and shelters for weeks - many without water, sanitation or ventilation systems, making children vulnerable to the spread of disease.

-A bundle of bread cost close to 22 times the national average, and 11.9% of children under five years old are acutely malnourished - the highest rate recorded in Syria since the beginning of the war.
+A bundle of bread cost close to 22 times the national average as the government assault began, and 11.9% of children under five years old were acutely malnourished - the highest rate recorded in Syria since the beginning of the war.

-The Syrian government has denied targeting civilians and insisted it is trying to liberate the Eastern Ghouta from "terrorists" - a term it has used to describe both jihadist militants and the mainstream rebel groups that dominate the enclave.
+The Syrian government denied targeting civilians and insisted it was trying to liberate the Eastern Ghouta from "terrorists" - a term it has used to describe both jihadist militants and the mainstream rebel groups that dominate the enclave.